marcomole00/sweng2-rp-mole/report.md

 Another case is when the default value of a facultative configuration option is a random and auto-generated value.
 In this case, the value of the default value is written as "!random".
 An example of this is the DOCKER_INFLUXDB_INIT_ADMIN_TOKEN variable, which can be found in the example section.

+#### Another proposal for the notion of type in this context using regular expressions

+An alternative to strictly defining the type of the configuration option is to define a regular expression that the value of the configuration option should satisfy.
+This could be useful in the case of a configuration option that is a string, but that has to satisfy some constraints.
+For example, the value of the configuration option could be a string that represents a path, and the regular expression could be used to check if the string is a valid path.

+So, for example, instead of defining the type of the configuration option as "path", the type of the configuration option could be defined as a regular expression that represents a valid path, like:

+string = [^\s]* // multiple definition could be possible, this a regex that matches any string that does not contain any whitespace character (space, tab, newline etc.)

+number = [0-9]+ // multiple definition could be possible, this a regex that matches any string that contains only numbers

+float = [0-9]+.[0-9]+ // multiple definition could be possible, this a regex that matches any string that contains only numbers and a dot

+path = ^\/([A-z0-9\/\-\_]+)\/$ // multiple definition could be possible, this a regex that matches any string that represents a  valid unix path

+boolean = true|false // multiple definition could be possible, this a regex that matches any string that represents a boolean value

 ### Protocol for the communication between the IDE and the registry

 The registries should offer an HTTP endpoint that replies with the configuration schema of the requested image, to be consumed by the IDE.